 The dealing office of the ACD is normally open from 8.30 a.m. to 4.30 p.m.
 (London time) on each Business Day to receive postal requests for the purchase, sale, conversion and switching of Shares.
 The ACD may vary these times at its discretion.
 Requests to deal in Shares may also be made by telephone on each Business Day (at the ACD's discretion) between 8.30 a.m. and 4.30 p.m.
-(London time) directly to the office of the ACD telephone: 0345 026 4283, fax: 0845 280 2425 or such other number as published from time to time).
+(London time) directly to the office of the ACD telephone: 0345 026 4283, fax: 0845 280 2425 or such other number as published from time to time) or via electronic dealing platforms (such as Calastone) for the purchase, redemption and switch of Shares for non-retail clients.
+In addition, the ACD may from time to time make arrangements to allow Shares to be dealt with through other communication media.
 The initial purchase must, at the discretion of the ACD, be accompanied by an application form.